+Infants explore

-Infants explore measurement by picking up and putting down objects.
+measurement by picking up and putting down objects.
 Depending on an object's size, they begin to use their whole hand or just two fingers to pick up and put down the object.
 They demonstrate an understanding of more.

-Toddlers explore the size and weight of objects in relation to self.
-They put objects in a line and demonstrate an understanding of more, none and one.
-They begin to determine which object is bigger (heavier, longer) when given 2 objects.
+Toddlers explore Preschoolers use nonthe size and weight of standard measurement objects in relation to self. tools to estimate They put objects in a approximate size or line and demonstrate an volume.
+They order understanding of more, multiple objects by one none and one.
+They begin feature using the process to determine which object of elimination and is bigger (heavier, longer) describe the order using when given 2 objects. first, then and last.